deepmodeling/deepks-kit/docs/source/inputs-preperation.rst

 This file controls the SCF jobs performed in ABACUS.
 The ``scf_abacus`` block controls the SCF jobs after the init iteration, i.e., with DeePKS model loaded, while the ``init_scf_abacus`` controls the initial SCF jobs, i.e., bare LDA or PBE SCF calculaiton.
 The reason to divide this file into two blocks is that after the init iteration, the SCF calculaitons with DeePKS model loaded are sometimes found hard to converge to a tight threshold, e.g., ``scf_thr = 1e-7``.
 Therefore we might want to slightly loose that threshold after the init iteration.

 Below is a sample ``scf_abacus.yaml`` file for single water molecule, with the explanation of each keyword.
-Please refer to xxx for a more detailed explanation of the input parameters in ABACUS.
+Please refer to `ABACUS input file documentation <https://github.com/deepmodeling/abacus-develop/blob/develop/docs/input-main.md>`_ for a more detailed explanation of the input parameters in ABACUS.

 .. code-block:: yaml